rferran/rferran.github.io/about.markdown

 Roger Ferran Aranguren, a SysAdmin and Computer Science student at Universitat Oberta de Catalunya.
 Currently working as a System Administrator.

-Experience managing and resolving incidents (Level 1, 2 and 3) and Linux, Windows  and Mac platforms maintenance.<br>
+Experience managing and resolving incidents (Level 1, 2 and 3) and Linux, Windows  and Mac platforms maintenance.

 Team managing capabilities, organizational abilities and communication skills.
-Committed and motivated. <br>
+Committed and motivated.

 Inquisitiveness about new Cloud Computing tools such as AWS, Google Cloud or Azure.